chinesedfan/parrot-mocker/README.md

 Sorry for that I don't have a Google developer account to publish the plugin.
 But you can load the plugin by following Google's [development guide](https://developer.chrome.com/extensions/getstarted#unpacked).
 The plugin folder is `crx`.

+If the plugin is disabled by Chrome, you can install it again.

 ### Node.js

 We export a function to rewrite the request url.